Is Cell Phone Radiation Dangerous or Not?

 By using the hands-free function, at least the radiation exposure on the head can be considerably reduced.
 Anyone who uses a Bluetooth headset for this purpose should make sure that a low-radiation Bluetooth transmitter is installed.

 If the network quality is poor, the smartphone increases the radiation in order to still ensure reception.
 In such situations, you should therefore refrain from making telephone calls.
+You can see the network quality in your region on our network coverage map.

 The FOPH advises against shielding products such as special protective covers or special stickers.
 If the quality of the connection is impaired by such protective measures, the smartphone must compensate for this by increasing the radiation.